The Like Switch: An Ex-FBI Agent’s Guide to Influencing, Attracting, and Winning People Over

 It wasn’t about dating or even being liked by people that inspired me to read this book.

-In fact, I don’t even know if I can tell you why I purchased this book to read, except that I had been doing research on body language and facial expressions, how to spot liars and other cheerful things about human relationships.
+In fact, I don’t even know if I can tell you why I purchased this book to read, except that I had been doing research on body language and facial expressions, how to spot liars, and other cheerful things about human relationships.

 The LIKE SWITCHYes, I think that was it.
 It must have been one of the books that Amazon referred at the bottom of a shopping page when purchasing another book.
 Nevertheless, it’s been easily four years since I read this book and I’m STILL thinking about it!